IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/05_Whats_New_In_2013_Volume2.md

 ## Topic Overview
 ### Purpose

-This topic provides an overview of the new features of Ignite UI™ 2013 Volume 2 release.
+This topic provides an overview of the new features of %%ProductName%%™ 2013 Volume 2 release.

 ## New Features
 ### New features summary chart

-The following table summarizes the new features for the Ignite UI 2013 Volume 2 release.
+The following table summarizes the new features for the %%ProductName%% 2013 Volume 2 release.
 Additional details are available after the summary table.

 <table class="table table-bordered">
 	<thead>